CS2103JAN2017-W14-B1/main/docs/DeveloperGuide.md

    These are in the `guitests` package.

 2. **Non-GUI Tests** - These are tests not involving the GUI.
 They include,
-   1. _Unit tests_ targeting the lowest level methods/classes. <br>
-      e.g. `seedu.tasklist.commons.UrlUtilTest`
-   2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
+   1. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
       e.g. `seedu.tasklist.storage.StorageManagerTest`
-   3. Hybrids of unit and integration tests.
+   2. Hybrids of unit and integration tests.
 These test are checking multiple code units as well as how the are connected together.<br>
       e.g. `seedu.tasklist.logic.LogicManagerTest`